shreyansh26/Personal-Website/content/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/index.md

 * For explicit reasoning tasks like SQuAD and RACE that involve longer context, the performance gain of XLNet is larger.
 The use of Transformer-XL could be the main reason behind this.
 * For classification tasks that already have abundant supervised examples such as MNLI (>390K), Yelp (>560K) and Amazon (>3M), XLNet still lead to substantial gains.

 **Ablation study** was also performed to understand the importance and effect of introducing each component.
-The points of study were -
+The points of the study were -

 * The effectiveness of the permutation language modeling objective alone, especially compared to the denoising auto-encoding objective used by BERT.
 * The importance of using Transformer-XL as the backbone neural architecture.
-For this a DAE + Transformer-XL model was used.
+For this, a DAE + Transformer-XL model was used.
 * The necessity of some implementation details including span-based prediction, the bidirectional input pipeline, and next-sentence prediction.

-For fair comparison, all models were based on a 12-layer architecture with the same model hyper-parameters as BERT-Base and were trained on only Wikipedia and the BooksCorpus.
+For a fair comparison, all models were based on a 12-layer architecture with the same model hyper-parameters as BERT-Base and were trained on only Wikipedia and the BooksCorpus.
 All results reported are the median of 5 runs.

 {{< figure src="/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/images/ablation.PNG" caption="Performance on natural language understanding tasks - the GLUE benchmark." >}}